 The water suppliers in the Subregion can be divided into wholesalers and retailers.
 Wholesalers (Figure 5) provide imported and/or recycled water and to other agencies, while retailers (Figure 6) sell water to end users.
 These suppliers use a combination of imported water, recycled water, and groundwater to serve potable and non-potable demand in their service areas.
-Each of these major suppliers has written a comprehensive 2010 Urban Water Management Plan (UWMP) to estimate future water supply demand and availability, and which were utilized in the estimation of supplies later in this plan.
+Each of the suppliers show in these figures has written a comprehensive 2010 Urban Water Management Plan (UWMP) to estimate future water supply demand and availability, and which were utilized in the estimation of supplies later in this plan.